What is Anorexia?

 What Causes Anorexia?

-Anorexia is the result of combination of factors.
+Anorexia is the result of a combination of factors.
 In the past families and society were blamed for causing eating disorders.
 As we have developed a better understanding of eating disorders, we now realize that eating disorders are biologically-based disorders.
 At Alsana, we adhere to a neurodevelopmental model of etiology for anorexia and other eating disorders.
 This model states that eating disorders develop as the result of a genetic and neurobiological predisposition triggered by dieting behavior.
 The eating disorder is then maintained based on the functions that it serves (e.g., emotion regulation, fear avoidance, neurobiological homeostasis).
-It is important for clients and families to understand the neurodevelopmental model of anorexia, because this model can help guide anorexia treatment.
+It is important for clients and families to understand the neurodevelopmental model of anorexia because this model can help guide anorexia treatment.

 Can People Recover from Anorexia?

 In the past, the outcomes for anorexia were poor.
 Over the past decade, more research has been conducted, which shows that the majority of people who have anorexia can recover.
 Some recent studies show that some individuals who have had anorexia for more than 20 years are still able to achieve a full recovery.
-Recovery from anorexia is not only possible, it is probable.
+Recovery from anorexia is not only possible, but it is also probable.
 At Alsana, we believe clients and families need to hear this message of hope.
 A full and sustainable recovery from anorexia and other eating disorders is possible with the right treatment.
 We are here to help.
-Please call if you have more questions about What is Anorexia or about treatment options.
+Please call if you have more questions about What is Anorexia or about our eating disorder treatment options.